 Welcome to my site!
 It debuted in March 2002 and was completely redesigned in November 2012.
 This site is for the serious collector of vintage Halloween memorabilia, and for those wanting to learn more about this fun hobby.
 It is my hope that you’ll find this a worthwhile destination to bookmark, as the content will be updated frequently.
 Enjoy your time here!

 Click here to learn more about my third edition reference, the hobby's bible.

 About Mark B. Ledenbach

 I have been an enthusiastic Halloween collector and curator since 1988, opening my wallet wide to assemble a fine and extensive collection of vintage memorabilia.
 My focus has been to acquire examples of the rarest German and American vintage items in the best condition possible.
-Although I like all genres except the over-priced hard plastic segment, I generally don’t collect postcards, costumes, common pulp, German JOLs or items made after about 1959.
+Although I like all genres except the still over-priced hard plastic segment, I generally don’t collect postcards, costumes, common pulp, German JOLs or items made after about 1965.

 I have a strong interest in understanding when pieces were made, which commercial firms actually produced items, and what marks were used through the decades.
 With the alarming level of reproductions and fantasy pieces on today's market, education - not merely trust - will steer you to safer harbors.
 Because of my strong inclination for research and understanding the changing nature of Halloween design over time, I was dubbed "The Dean of Halloween" by a prominent writer in the collectibles field.